vapniks/statistics_projects/README.md

   * **abortion_and_crime** : analysis of the effects on crime rates of changes in US abortion law.
 This replicates a study by Donahue & Levitt and uses their weighted abortion rate index, but with more recent data.
 The data was obtained from multiple sources and merged together using R.
+  * **inflation_and_FDI** : analysis of non-linear and threshold effects of inflation on foreign direct investment.
+	This is a cross-country panel data study using robust dynamic panel models with instrumental variables (Arellano-Bover), rolling regressions, thresholded and quadratic models, along with the appropriate diagnostic testing and graphs.